Feature-rich plasmon excitations in sliding bilayer graphene: Tight-binding model and modified RPA

-The denominator is the average of all the external potentials on the $N$-layer graphene.
-Equation (3) is suitable for any emergent layered systems, such as, the group-IV and group-V 2D materials.
-This screened response function provides the full information on the diverse plasmon modes, and the bare one in Eq.
-(2) describes the single-particle (electron-hole) excitations.
+The denominator in this equation represents the average of the external potentials across all graphene layers, making Eq.
+(3) an appropriate description for emergent layered systems, such as group-IV\cite{NJP16;125002} and group-V 2D\cite{PRB98;115411} materials.
+By including charge screening, this equation provides comprehensive information on various plasmon modes, while Eq.
+(2) describes only single-particle (electron-hole) excitations.
+To study single-particle electronic properties, we employ the tight-binding model to calculate the eigen-energies and eigen-functions.
+Specifically, one of the graphene layers is continuously shifted with ${\delta}$ along the armchair direction ($\widehat{x}$), creating AA (${\delta}$=0), AB (${\delta}$=6/8), and AA$^{\prime}$ (${\delta}$=12/8) configurations (Fig. 1).

-The continuous stacking configurations could be achieved by a relative shift between two graphene layers.
-The six ones, being chosen below, clearly illustrate the diversified essential properties.
-One layer is gradually shifted along the armchair direction ($\widehat{x}$) according to the following path (Fig. 1): (a) ${\delta\,=0}$ (AA), (b) ${\delta\,=1/8}$, (c) ${\delta\,=6/8}$, (d) ${\delta\,=1}$ (AB), (e) ${\delta\,=11/8}$; (f) ${\delta\,=12/8}$ (AA$^\prime$) (shift in the unit of C-C bond length).
-The interlayer distance is assumed to remain unchanged within the tight-binding model, while it weakly changes with the variation of stacking configuration from the VASP calculations.\cite{PCCP119;10623} Also, the numerical method shows that the AB stacking is most stable among all the stackings.
-The low-energy Hamiltonian, which mainly comes from with four 2p$_z$ orbitals in a primitive unit cell, is expressed as

-where $\gamma_{ij}$ is intralayer or the interlayer hopping integral from the $i$- and $j$-th lattice sites.
-Using the well-fitting parametres in ,\cite{SciRep4;7509} the distance- and angle-dependent 2p$_z$-orbital interactions have the analytic form

-${\gamma_0\,=-2.7}$ eV is the intralayer nearest-neighbor hopping integral, ${\gamma_1\,=0.48}$ eV interlayer vertical hopping integral, ${\bf d}$ position vector connecting two lattice sites, $d_{0}=3.35$ $\AA$ interlayer distance, and $\rho=0.184b$ decay length.
-This model is very convenient and reliable in describing the various layer-layer interactions in graphene-related sp$^2$ systems, such as multi-walled carbon nanotubes \cite{JPSJ68;3806} and multilayer graphenes.\cite{PCCP17;26008} It has been successfully generalized to electronic properties under a uniform magnetic field, directly revealing the sliding-induced three kinds of LLs with the special optical selection rules.\cite{SciRep4;7509}